jaredpalmer/tsdx/README.md

 ## Optimizations

-Aside from just bundling your module into different formats, TSDX comes with some optimizations for your convenience.
+Aside from just bundling your module into different formats, DTS comes with some optimizations for your convenience.
 They yield objectively better code and smaller bundle sizes.

-After TSDX compiles your code with TypeScript, it processes your code with 3 Babel plugins:
+After DTS compiles your code with TypeScript, it processes your code with 3 Babel plugins:

 - [`babel-plugin-annotate-pure-calls`](https://github.com/Andarist/babel-plugin-annotate-pure-calls): Injects for `#__PURE` annotations to enable treeshaking
 - [`babel-plugin-dev-expressions`](https://github.com/4Catalyzer/babel-plugin-dev-expression): A mirror of Facebook's dev-expression Babel plugin.
 It reduces or eliminates development checks from production code